MDST3712 — Spring, 2025; meets T/R 9:30am – 10:45am

 Thousand Year Old Vampire - The Hutchingsonian Presents-PlaGMaDA | DriveThruRPG.com

-We will coordinate regular play sessions outside of class and occasionally over Zoom, for students to better understand the narrative systems we’ll be exploring firsthand.
+We will attempt to coordinate regular play sessions outside of class and occasionally over Zoom, for students to better understand the narrative systems we’ll be exploring firsthand.
 In the class, we will explore the narrative potential of games and playful systems implemented on digital game systems but will not privilege those platforms over good old fashioned paper, pencils, cards, dice, maps, journals/diaries, and other physical media.
 If you are interested in courses that explore the creative potential games (digital and non-digital) and are interested in building collaborative narratives, then this will probably be fun for you!

 If you have any questions about this or any other course (or anything else on this website), please don’t hesitate to email Dr. Duncan at his first name dot his last name [at] virginia.edu.